-Thanks to a philanthropic grant from the Dimmick Charitable Trust, students had the opportunity to gain hospitality industry skills to support their transition to future employment and training.
+The café project has been made possible thanks to generous philanthropic support from the Geelong Community Foundation and the Dimmick Charitable Trust.
+This support means students can now gain hospitality industry skills to support their transition to future employment and training.

-Students were able to complete their Level 1 Barista Certificate, develop safe food handling skills and learn basic food preparation.
-The café also enhanced student numeracy, literacy, social and communication and problem-solving skills.
-Teamwork exercises included creating marketing material and preparing menus and budgets.
+As part of the course, students complete their Level 1 Barista Certificate, develop safe food handling skills and learn basic food preparation.
+The café also enhances student numeracy, literacy, social and communication and problem-solving skills.
+Teamwork exercises includecreating marketing material and preparing menus and budgets.

-In the time the café ran, overall student attendance improved by 20%, and all students met key individual café responsibilities and completed VCAL’s work related skills learning outcome.
+During the time the café ran in 2018, overall student attendance improved by 20%, and all students met key individual café responsibilities and completed VCAL’s work related skills learning outcome.

 Such has been the project’s success, VCAL teachers, Denise Walker and Hannah Stud, were invited to speak at a VCAL quality assurance meeting, during which the project and the school’s VCAL template was described as ‘exemplary’.